Google Ads vs Meta Ads for Musicians in 2026

 Run Google/YouTube ads for the core music discovery and view-count building.
 Then retarget anyone who watched at least 50% of your YouTube ad with a Meta campaign on Instagram - a simple "Follow us" or "Stream it now" ad.
 This two-step sequence means:

-2. They see your Instagram ad later as a reminder and follows or clicks
+- They see your Instagram ad later as a reminder and follow or click

 This is the same approach major labels use with much larger budgets.
 The mechanics scale down to independent artist budgets - the key is starting with YouTube for audio-first discovery and using Meta for follow-up.